This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission at no extra cost to you whatsoever.

 How Hot a Charge Controller gets?

-Many charge controllers have a recommended operating temperature range from about -31°F to 140 °F. Confirm what’s recommended for your solar charge controller.
+Several charge controllers have a recommended temperature operating range of between -31°F to 140 °F. Confirm what’s recommended for your solar charge controller.

-Tips to Prevent a Charge Controller from Heating up
+Tips to Prevent a Charge Controller from Becoming Hot